Written by Divinity Nutra, Updated on February 7, 2023

 - Take up an adequate amount of apple cider vinegar.
 Mix it with all your ingredients and water.

-Alternatively, you can take ACV pills if the taste of drinking vinegar is too much to handle.
+Alternatively, you can take ACV supplements in pill form if the taste of drinking vinegar is too much to handle.
 Even better, the recent market trend of apple cider vinegar gummies is an excellent way to avoid the harsh reality of drinking vinegar.